Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

  ![](images/4skills.png)

 ###	Add a new custom skill.
-We’ll add a step to the enrichment pipeline that extracts diseases, we’ll define where that fields get saved in the index and modify the indexer as well.
+We’ll add a step to the enrichment pipeline that extracts diseases, we’ll define where that field get saved in the index and modify the indexer as well.

 ![](images/diseaseextractor.png)